Tommy Thompson: 2012 U.S. Senate election

-Political positions
+Political positions during 2012 campaign

-During the 2012 campaign, Thompson, speaking to a Tea Party group, said, "who better than me, that's already finished one of the entitlement programs, to come up with programs that do away with Medicaid and Medicare?"
-When a videotape of his remarks surfaced, Thompson stated that he did not want to eliminate Medicare, but instead wanted a system that would provide a subsidy to individuals to help them purchase private health insurance.
+During the 2012 campaign, Thompson, speaking to a Tea Party group, said, "Who better than me, that's already finished one of the entitlement programs, to come up with programs that do away with Medicaid and Medicare?"
+When a videotape of his remarks surfaced, Thompson stated that he did not want to eliminate Medicare but instead wanted a system that would provide a subsidy to individuals to help them purchase private health insurance.

-Thompson favors making the Bush tax cuts permanent and adopting a 15 percent flat tax.
+Thompson favored making the Bush tax cuts permanent and adopting a 15% flat tax.